ysharma1126/EAD_Attack/README.md

 To generate best-case, average-case, and worst-case statistics, add "-tg 9" to command.

+For computational efficiency, maximize the batch size and fix 'initial_constant' to a large value, setting the number of binary search steps to 1.

 The following are some examples of attacks:

 Run the L1-oriented attack on the Inception model with 100 ImageNet images